nuprl/tag-sound/paper/README.md

     where `b*` is a SET of boundaries that might pinpoint the bad cast (can guarantee?)
   - `e -->* RuntimeError` (from S or R interacting with runtime functions)

+Other Soundness
+---

+- sound for flat types
+- sound for all but list types
+-